Pablo-Ortiz-Lopez/mensajes-frontend/README.md

 This is a simple React App which serves the sole purpose of using the Mensajes API in an effortless manner.

-You can either run the app locally, or use the deployed version on [my personal VPS](https://parkink.cat/mensajes) , which can be used directly.

 ## Running locally

 ### Requisites